trilbybic9/hbpi/README.md

 # hbpi
-Handbreak easy install script for the raspberry pi
+easy installer for handbreak on arm processors